 Our Perth Office has now closed.

 After nearly five years at City West Lotteries House, our lease has expired.
-We have decided to use the ending of our lease as an opportunity to look for a more fit for purpose facility.
+We have decided to use the ending of our lease as an opportunity to look for a more fit-for-purpose facility.
 While we source a new venue, our business operations will continue as normal with our team of Advocates ready to assist.
 Please send any mail to our Mandurah office, 22 Ormsby Terrace, Mandurah 6210, and use our new phone number, 6243 6948, to contact us.

 If you usually meet with our team in the West Perth office, we can provide you with other alternative safe and accessible options until the new office is established.